muratk5n/thirdwave/en/2021/09/computing-ai.md

 # Computing AI

-The problem with today's neural net heavy approaches to "AI" is that they are too dependent on computation of decisions, not on any underlying model of intelligence.
+Recent neural net heavy approaches to "AI" are too dependent on computation of decisions, not on any underlying model of intelligence.
 These are two different things.

 What is a model?
 In math teaching relations, models, functions are usually confused.
 Some call math "the study of patterns" but that's